qfixit/Windows11Upgrade/docs/README.md

 - Do not rename marker files (`PendingReboot.txt`, `UpgradeFailed.txt`); monitors depend on them.
 - Ensure `hero.jpg` and `logo.jpg` are present in the toast folder before scheduling reminders.
 - Successful post-upgrade cleanup removes `C:\Temp\WindowsUpdate` (including the staged scripts) and archives setup logs; only the main log remains.
+- Post-reboot validation now has a RunOnce fallback in case Task Scheduler deletes/blocks the scheduled task before it runs.
+- Post-reboot cleanup/validation task is only removed after the state directory is gone; if `C:\Temp\WindowsUpdate` remains, the task stays to force cleanup on the next run.

 ---

 # Changelog

+## 2.5.9 - 2025-11-29
+- Post-reboot validation now reuses `Windows11Upgrade.ps1` (no separate _PostReboot copy) and avoids deleting the primary orchestrator during task cleanup.
+- Post-upgrade cleanup tolerates missing state properties, sets `CompletedOn` safely, and retains the validation task if the staging folder still exists.

 ## 2.5.8 - 2025-11-29
 - Removed unused `C:\Temp\ToastAssets` creation and added cleanup coverage for any remnants.